mabittar/Portfolio/README.md

 - ### Data Analysis and Visualisation

+   * [Panorama of Covid-19](https://github.com/mabittar/Portfolio/blob/master/Panorama_do_COVID_19_no_Mundo.ipynb): Using an dataset from World in Data to explore the panorama of Covid-19 in world.
+   * [WordClouds from AirBnB data](https://github.com/mabittar/Portfolio/blob/master/Wordcloud.ipynb) : Another way to display data.
+Using wordclouds to analysis data of AirBnB sumarary.
    * [Data analysis from AirBnB in Rio de Janeiro](https://github.com/mabittar/Portfolio/blob/master/Analise_de_Dados_dispon%C3%ADvel_no_Airbnb.ipynb): Analysis of AirBnB data from Rio de Janeiro and its implications
    * [Analyzing Violence in Rio de Janeiro](https://github.com/mabittar/Portfolio/blob/master/Analisando_a_Viol%C3%AAncia_no_Rio_de_Janeiro.ipynb) : Exploratory Analysis of the violance data in RJ.
-   * [WordClouds from AirBnB data](https://github.com/mabittar/Portfolio/blob/master/Wordcloud.ipynb) : Another way to display data.
-Using wordclouds to analysis data of AirBnB sumarary.

 - ### Financial